PsyTeachR/data-skills-v2/docs/01-intro.md

 ## R server

 First, log on to the R server.
 The link for the R server can be found at the top of the Data Skills section on the Psych 1A Moodle page.
 The server is only for UofG students which is why we can't share the link here as this is a public book.
 We'd suggest saving the link to the server as a bookmark.
 Login to the sever using your GUID and password that you use to login to all other UofG systems.
+If you're not a student at UofG, you can sign up for a free accout on [RStudio Cloud](https://login.rstudio.cloud/login].

 When you login to the server for the first time, you'll see the landing page that has two sections: **Sessions** and **Projects**.